rubenarakelyan/laravel-session-files-to-redis/README.md

 # Transfer Session Files to Redis command for Laravel

-This package provides an Artisan command for Laravel to migrate existing session from file-based storage to Redis.
+This package provides an Artisan command for Laravel to transfer existing session from file-based storage to Redis.
 It is intended to be used during a migration from file-based to Redis session management, in order to preserve existing sessions.

 ### Requirements